2008

 ● 4-25-2008: The proposition that God is omnipotent, and the ground of the universe, is inconsistent with God’s being unable to make “twice two is four” false.

 [Later note (2021): I think that’s wrong.
-That conception of God could still be consistent with analytical truth, if we define God as omnipotent in being able to do anything that’s logically possible, and as the ground of the physical, or contingent, universe.]
+That conception of God could still be consistent with analytic truth, if we define God as omnipotent in being able to do anything that’s logically possible, and as the ground of the physical, or contingent, universe.]

 ● If God is infinitely good, by what criterion or measure is he better than another infinitely good being?
 Moreover, the supposition that he’s infinitely good conflicts with the cosmological arguments that hold that an actual infinite cannot exist (for example, the universe cannot always have been, thus requiring God to have begun it).